sonalitandon24192/Info-Viz/README.md

-Do extreme weather events correlate with unexpected climate change beliefs?
+Do extreme weather events in USA correlate with unexpected climate change beliefs in 2016?

 An InfoViz will give you an answer!